-The tutored pupils' academic performances are still the same.
+The tutored pupils' academic performances were still the same.
 There were no improvements or changes that the class adviser observed.

-One of the verbalization of informants is as follows:
+One of the verbalizations of informants is as follows:

-T033: I did not see any improvement in the performances of my tutored pupils.
+T033:I did not see any improvement in the performances of my tutored pupils.
 Many of them still have low scores.

 In terms of academic achievement, teachers said that tutoring really increases the academic achievement of pupils.
-Most of the pupils who have awards are tutored.
-This is the same with other study that students who take private tutoring, on average, show higher academic achievement than those who do not take tutoring (Brehm & Soliva, 2011; (Song, Park, & Sang, 2013).
+Most of the pupils who have awards were tutored.
+This is the same with the claim of other studies that students who took private tutoring, on average, show higher academic achievement than those who did not take tutoring (Brehm & Soliva, 2011; (Song, Park, & Sang, 2013).
 Aside from this, the performance of students who were tutored is better than the examination performance of students in a conventional class.

-Howeverr, the informants also stated the slightly negative effect of tutoring.
-They said that tutored pupils are not so good in analyzing questions because they only tend to memorize the content of the lesson.
-They work mechanically and without understanding the underlying meanings.
-Their test scores really increase but if you let them explain their answers, they will have a hard time to do so.
+However, the informants also stated the slight negative effect of tutoring.
+They said that tutored pupils were not so good in analyzing questions because they only tend to memorize the content of the lesson.
+They worked mechanically and without understanding the underlying meanings.
+Their test scores really increase but if you let them explain their answers, they would have difficulty to do so.